• Skip to primary navigation

 Guided vs Self Guided Walks

+We saw 6 with a guide.
 As you can see from the pictures, some of these sloths were far back in the trees and well camouflaged.
-Additionally, we also would have never seen the basilisk, frogs or jacamar birds.
-They were so deep in the trees hiding in the branches!

 Another advantage is that our guide had a telescope so we were able to get photos with our phone.
 Not everyone has binoculars, telescopes or a zoom lens so it’s super nice that the guides have telescopes you can take pictures with.

 To book a tour, you can contact them via their website or visit the trail to schedule your guided walk.
 They have limited guides so make reservations for guided walks.
-If you don’t want a guide, you can just pay for the entrance, without a reservation.
+If you don’t want a guide, you can just pay for the entrance upon arrival.

 Check out these other fun things to do in La Fortuna and Arenal below!